scchess/Qualimap/doc/analysis.rst

     For each input sample it is required to provide the following information:

     * **Sample name**.
-Name of the analysed sample as it will be used as a legend in the plots.
+Name of the analyzed sample as it will be used as a legend in the plots.

     * **Path** to the input file containing the counts data for the sample.
 This must be a **tab-delimited** file with at least **two columns**.
 First column of the file must contain feature IDs, while other columns should contain counts for features.
 Rows starting with # symbol and empty lines are ignored.